Inspection Reports for Farmington Station, A Senior Living Residence

 Description

-Failure to ensure the development of policies and procedures to follow for fall incidents, including incomplete incident report and lack of fall investigation and documentation.
+Failure to ensure the development of policies and procedures to follow for fall incidents, including incomplete incident report and lack of policy for documenting fall circumstances.

 Report Facts